Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "column-highlight": an array of column highlight specifications, which contain the following:
   - @c "position": which column to edit.\n
        Refer to the [position](#position-properties) properties that are available.
-  - @c "borders": an array of boolean values, representing whether the borders of the cell should be drawn.
-These values go clockwise, starting at 12 o'clock.
   - @c "stops": an array of which rows to skip over when changing the column's cell highlighting.\n This is an array of @c "position" items.
 - @c "aggregates": an array of aggregate definitions that will be added to the table.\n